Frequently Asked Questions

 Our tours depart from the Deep Creek Homestead, Tapanappa Road, Deep Creek Conservation Park.

-If you are flying into Adelaide from interstate or overseas transfers from selected pickup points in the CBD to our destination are available from AM/PM Chauffeurs (0439 919 404) or The Backyard Universe (0488 705 224).
+If you are flying into Adelaide from interstate or overseas transfers from selected pickup points in the CBD to our destination are available through our preferred suppliers (contact us for details).
 The journey to the start of the Southern Ocean Walk takes just under 2 hours depending on traffic conditions.
+Most interstate and overseas guests choose to arrive the night prior and stay at one of our Ridgetop Retreats to ensure a relaxed start the following morning.

 How fit do I need to be?